Lunarwing-Games/lunar/README.md

 ## Security

-We take security seriously here, so if you come across one, **do not open a public issue.** \
-Please email us at `lunarwinggames@outlook.com` to disclose security issues, be as detailed as possible when disclosing issues of this nature.
+We take security seriously here.
+If you come across a potential security issue, **do not open a public issue.** Please email us at `lunarwinggames@outlook.com` to disclose security issues, be as detailed as possible when disclosing issues of this nature.

 Email responses can take up to one week for a response.